 2005 Residency Program

-About the Goetemann Artist in Residency & Distinguished Artist/Teacher Programs
+About the Goetemann Artist Residency & Distinguished Artist/Teacher Programs

-The Artist in Residence program was established in 2005 by Gordon Goetemann.
+The Artist Residency program was established in 2005 by Gordon Goetemann.
 It reflects principles stated in the RNAC by-laws to

 - Acknowledge the importance of the traditions upon which the Rocky Neck Art Colony was founded and work to keep them vital in the context of contemporary culture.